 Instead of writing down all your customer’s requests on a notepad and then transcribing that to a spreadsheet or document, wouldn’t it be easier to just enter it into an online form or let customers do it online themselves ... and then have all that information populate into calendars, proposals, etc., when you need it to?
 This is where restaurant catering systems for events can start saving you loads of time.

-For starters, it’s a huge asset to have an easy-to-access online portal for you and your staff to be able to enter, view and edit things like menu items, headcounts, rentals and equipment allocations, vendor and supplier assignments, event timelines, and setup and teardown instructions.
-But it’s also great to be able to take this information and generate things like banquet event orders on the fly to provide to staff members prior to events.
+For starters, it’s a huge asset to have an easy-to-access online portal for you and your staff to be able to enter, view and edit things like headcounts, rentals and equipment allocations, vendor and supplier assignments, event timelines, and setup and teardown instructions.
+But it's another thing to be able to build a library of your food-and-beverage items (complete with descriptions, images, recipes, unit pricing and portion sizes) as well as be able to build reusable F&B package templates from this library.
+And it’s yet another to be able to take this information and automatically generate things like banquet event orders to provide to staff members prior to events, or full-color, custom F&B package menus to show or send to clients.
 Also, if you are dependent on external vendors for particular deliverables or services, vendor management tools are very userful for tracking supplier orders and fulfillment.

 The key to a successful private events business is to keep the pipeline full, and any decent restaurant event management software solution gives you a suite of lead and marketing tools to help you convert prospects into customers.
 This starts with tools like website embed forms to collect leads from your site and put them into your pipeline so you can create tasks, manage communications and collect more information via online forms.